nicatspark/motionBlur/README.md

 - `useMotionBlur` - defaults to true.
 - `blurMultiplier` - defaults to 1.
 1.5 makes the motion bluriness 50% more pronounced.
 - `blockMovement` - defaults to false.
 Motions blurs but doesn't move.
-- `docRoot` - defaults to document.
+- `docRoot` - This is were the SVG will be placed into.
+Defaults to document.body

 ### Typescript types